mono832/Calculator-FX/README.md

 A scientific calculator, capstone, and passion project made in JavaFX

 You have my permission to use, study, and probe my code as much as you want.
-Just give credit where its due Do not redistribute on any other website
+Just give credit where its due.
+Do not redistribute on any other website

+# for thoes of you using the .exe file
+There are secrets to be found. (like 7)

+if you dont understand how to use the program. visit the guid page in the help menu or press CTRL + h

+# for the sneaky code readers
+If you want to make your own extensions to the program visit the bottom of the guide page in the .exe file for a basic how to

 # Not my work credit (please don't kill me, I gave credit)
 GraalVM for their javascript evaluator